capythulhu/issue-mafia/README.md

 issue-mafia
 ```

-However, when many repositories have to be synchronized at once, there might be a folder structure similar to this one:
+However, when many repositories have to be synchronized at once, the repositories folder structure might be similar to this one:

 ```
 my-repos/